Harfenlabor/harfenlabor.com/exampleSite/content/research/scientific-commentary-sol-di-corde-soavi-armo-le-dita-only-music-i-carry-as-my-weapon-different-ways-to-use-the-same-instrument.md

 subtype = ["Organology", "Performance Practice", "Musicology", "Sociology of Art"] summary_text = "Chiara Granata argues for keeping open the tension between the opposite viewpoints expressed by Dario Pontiggia and Mara Galassi in About the Barberini Harp on the need for a true copy of the Barberini Harp.
-Granata presents a variety of performance situations and argues that the harp had a varied use: the contradictions preserved in an absolute copy would allow for diverse solutions." timeline_tag = ["1633", "1634", "1600s"] title = "Sol di corde soavi armo le dita?
-I arm my fingers only with sweet strings?
-Different ways to use the same instrument" type = "Research"
+Granata presents a variety of performance situations and argues that the harp had a varied use: the contradictions preserved in an absolute copy would allow for diverse solutions." timeline_tag = ["1633", "1634", "1600s"] title = "\"My Hands are Armed with Nought but Sweet-toned Strings?\" Different Ways to Use the Same Instrument" type = "Research"

 +++